rob10thhuman/JPACRUDProject/README.md

 8. cp/lp ratio substring out of bounds at 4 but shouldn't be happening
 9. (FIXED) Closed price change not working
 10. How do I pull the fields into JSP vs passing the object alone back and iterating across it?
 11. Brokerage YTD sales query not quite accurate.
+12. (FIXED - didn't have the setters for other fields in place) in update, only the address is updating.

 FUTURE DEVELOPMENT:
 1. "Beautify" the reports.